All about Groovy Coconuts

 Shelf Life: Do not refrigerate.
 Enjoy within a week.

 How to open: It’s not typical kitchen prep, but it’s worth it.
-The groove in the Groovy Coconut makes it a touch easier.
 See how…

 Brooks Availability: year-round

 You won’t go back to the shredded coconut found in the store that has been dried.
 Most have had preservatives and sugars added.
 The difference in taste is summed up in one word, fresh.